nasin pi lipu nimi

 This allows a dictionary user to quickly locate an unrecognized glyph within an arbitrarily-sized list of otherwise “difficult-to-order” glyphs, with only a rough understanding of the roots and ordering necessary, and without depending on any knowledge of pronunciation (of either the glyph or the patterns/motifs common to sitelen sitelen glyhs).

-• The “most significant” aspect could be the center or the largest portion of the glyph, or a unique symbol compared to the remainder of the glyph.
+- The “most significant” aspect could be the center or the largest portion of the glyph, or a unique component compared to the remainder of the glyph.

 My goal is to have the “roots” be roughly from simple-to-complex, and to use the established sitelen sitelen phoneme glyphs as a starting point.